Toimchei Shabbos Manchester

 Overview

-Toimchei Shabbos Manchester, registered in 2005, is a grant-making charity serving the Orthodox Jewish community in Greater Manchester.
-With an annual income approaching £1 million, the organization provides financial assistance to individuals and organizations experiencing poverty and hardship.
-The charity operates as part of the global Tomchei Shabbos network, which provides dignity-centered poverty relief to Jewish families worldwide.
-The organization is entirely volunteer-run, with trustees covering virtually all administrative expenses to ensure donations reach beneficiaries.
-Toimchei Shabbos Manchester makes grants to both individuals and other charitable organizations, focusing on immediate poverty relief, educational support, and advancement of Orthodox Jewish religious practice.
+Toimchei Shabbos Manchester is a grant-making charity serving the Orthodox Jewish community in Greater Manchester.
+With an annual income approaching £1 million, the organisation provides financial assistance to individuals and organisations experiencing poverty and hardship.
+The charity operates as part of the global Tomchei Shabbos network, which provides dignity-centred poverty relief to Jewish families worldwide.
+The organisation is entirely volunteer-run, with trustees serving without remuneration.
+Toimchei Shabbos Manchester makes grants to both individuals and other charitable organisations, focusing on immediate poverty relief, educational support, and advancement of Orthodox Jewish religious practice.

 Funding Priorities